Where it all started...

 We had installed various in-ground worm towers for in place composting.
 They were situated close to fruit trees and we found them to be quite beneficial, providing in place compost tea and a way to deep water plants every time irrigation comes on.

-Natural Garden Pond with bench seating area that you could sit under the loquat tree and enjoy a cup of coffee or tea to relax and even a deck area for some yoga session.
+Garden Pond with bench seating area that you could sit under the loquat tree and enjoy a cup of coffee or tea to relax and even a deck area for some yoga session.

 The pond was a natural garden pond without mechanical filtration.
 There was a netting covering waterfall pump to prevent smaller fishes and small plants from getting into the pump motor.